LiberTEM/LiberTEM/docs/source/gsoc.rst

     *Contact:* Dieter (@uellue), Alex (@sk1p)

-5. Intermediate: Deploy LiberTEM with kubernetes.
+9. Intermediate: Deploy LiberTEM with kubernetes :issue:`105,484`.
     Help us set up a helm chart and documentation to deploy a LiberTEM cluster with kubernetes.
 The subject is fairly new to us and we'd appreciate your help, in particular if you already have experience with kubernetes.